FrostyX/fedora-magazine/2023-march.md

 ## Umoria

-[Umoria][umoria] (The Dungeons of Moria) is a singleplayer dungeon crawl game inspired by J. R. R. Tolkien's novel The Lord of the Rings.
+[Umoria][umoria] (The Dungeons of Moria) is a single-player dungeon crawl game inspired by J. R. R. Tolkien's novel The Lord of the Rings.
 It is considered to be the first [roguelike][roguelike] game ever created.
-A player begins their adventure by acquiring weapons and supplies in the town level and then descends to the dungeons to face the evil that lurks beneath.
+A player begins their epic adventure by acquiring weapons and supplies in the town level and then descends to the dungeons to face the evil that lurks beneath.